bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/let.md

         break;
     }

-However, it's important to point out that a block nested inside a case clause will create a new block scoped lexical environment, which will not produce the redeclaration errors shown above.
+However, it’s important to point out that a block nested inside a case clause will create a new block scoped lexical environment, which will not produce the redeclaration errors shown above.

     let x = 1;